Frequently Asked Questions

 Who judges the Awards?

 Our judging panels are drawn from a diverse mix of industry professionals, arts reviewers and journalists, and members of the wider arts community.
-See who's currently a judge and who's been on our panels in the past on our Judging Panels page.
+Judges serve two-year terms.
+You can who's currently a judge on our Judging Panels page.

 Are the judges currently seeing shows?